We currently have 6 drill guides. 4 Standard/Imperial (Inches) drill guides and 2 Metric (Millimeters) drill guides.

 Yes, the bottom of the guide is flat AND has a "v-groove" at the bottom of the guide.
 The "v-groove" is a 90° design that runs through the entire guide.
 This design allows perpendicular alignment on round and cornered material.
 The drill guide works great on round parts, angled edges, and flat surfaces.

 Big Gator Tools offers a Lifetime Warranty on any of the V-DrillGuides.

-The drill guides and tap guides are made of an alloyed steel that's heat-treated for durability.
+The drill guides and tap guides are made of alloyed steel that's heat-treated for durability.
 This is why we offer a Lifetime Warranty!
-They're long lasting tools.
+They're long-lasting tools.

 No!
 These tools are made in the United States of America.
 The plastic tube the guide comes in and its label is even made in America.
 We try to keep our jobs close.
 A purchase of one of our tools helps other fellow Americans.
 We thank you for your business.

 Check out this great video of the V-DrillGuides introduced by Kevin Harrington, the original Shark on the Emmy award winning "Shark Tank".